The following is the patient’s complete blood count (CBC) at the time of admission:

 - Step 4 – Add phospholipid, calcium and activator (tissue factor for PT, silica for aPTT).

-- Step 5 – Incubate at 37 degrees C and measure time to clot formation, either with machine or more rarely by vision.
+- Step 5 – Incubate at 37 degrees C and measure time to clot formation, either with automated instrument or more rarely by vision.

 Note that the major difference between the PT and aPTT is the nature of the activator added to the sample.

 What are possible causes of an isolated elevation in the aPTT (i.e., the PT is normal)?

 Further work-up of this case requires some knowledge of the clotting cascade.
 Let’s review the basics:

 - The bottom line is formation of an insoluble fibrin plug, which, along with platelets, stems blood loss.

 - Fibrin is derived from thrombin-mediated cleavage of soluble fibrinogen (which is a structural protein).

 - Thrombin (which is a type of enzyme called a serine protease) is formed when another serine protease, activated factor X (FXa), cleaves prothrombin.

 - Two pathways may activate factor X: